xkiwilabs/DQN-using-PyTorch-and-ML-Agents/README.md

 For more information about the Unity ML-Agents Toolkit visit: https://github.com/Unity-Technologies/ml-agents

 ## Example Unity Environment - Banana's
-The example uses a modified version of the Unity ML-Agents Banana Collection Example Environment.
+The example uses a modified version of the Unity ML-Agents Banana Collection example Environment.
 The environment includes a single agent, who can turn left or right and move forward or backward.
 The agent's task is to collect yellow bananas (reward of +1) that are scattered around a square game area, while avoiding purple bananas (reward of -1).
 For the version of Bananas employed here,